By Kathleen Rushall

 Women of all ages and backgrounds can be affected by the condition of endometriosis.
+In fact, an estimated five to seven million American women currently suffer from this condition, according to the Journal of the American Medical Association.
+Endometriosis is derived from the word “endometrium,” which is the lining of a woman’s uterus.
 In this condition, organs like the ovaries, fallopian tubes, ligaments surrounding the uterus, and possibly the lungs, head, and other locations, are lined with the endometrium as well as the uterus.
 However, unlike the uterus, these linings are not expelled from the body during menstruation, but rather linger and are slowly absorbed into the body.
 This can cause symptoms ranging from pain during intercourse, before menstruation, low back pain, nausea, fatigue, and even infertility.

 The Western diagnosis and treatment for this condition are both invasive.
 A laparoscopy is performed to diagnose the condition; this is when a lighted optical tube is inserted through a small incision in the navel.
 Western treatments for endometriosis include surgery and drug therapy.
 The causes of endometriosis are still unclear, although many theories have been made with attention to stress, genetic predispositions, and exposure to heat or cold during menstruation.